 Asian Americans and the First 100 Days of Trump

-By: Margaret M. Chin, Associate Professor of Sociology, Hunter College; Ph.D., Sociology, Columbia University
+By: Margaret M. Chin, Professor of Sociology, Hunter College and the CUNY Graduate Center; Ph.D., Sociology, Columbia University

 John J. Chin, Professor of Urban Policy and Planning; Director of Graduate Program in Urban Planning